Basic: Playing with Hashes

 Welcome back to our Holochain gym.
 In the previous exercise you learned how to create a entry in a zome.
 You compiled your zome to a dna, you asked the holochain conductor to turn that dna in a cell, you tested your zome code in that cell through a test script.
 And you learned that you needed the following things in your code:

-• a public function with #[hdk_extern] to make calls from the outside into your zome
+to make calls from the outside into your zome - a struct with

 You learned that there are 4 entry types: agent, app, claim cap, grant cap.
 And that an entry has a hash.
 Not bad for your first exercise!